This post may contain affiliate links. I will receive a small commission if you use these links.

 How long do you need in Galle Fort?

-If you were short on time or you wanted to visit on a day trip, you could see the highlights of Galle Fort in one day, but you might feel a bit rushed.
+If you are short on time or you want to visit on a day trip, you could see the highlights of Galle Fort in one day, but you might feel a bit rushed.
 We stayed for three nights in Galle Fort, which perhaps was one night too long, especially if you just explore within the town walls.
-However you could make Galle a base and take a day trip to Unawatuna beach from Galle if you wanted to stay for a bit longer.
+However, you could make Galle a base and take a day trip to Unawatuna beach from Galle if you wanted to stay for a bit longer.
 It really depends what you want to do in Galle, there are some great shops and restaurants here, so if you are happy to have a long lunch, treat yourself to a massage and do some shopping, then two nights is probably the right amount of time for you.

 How to get to Galle Fort?